paveldarii/employee-tracker-CMS/README.md

 Employee Tracker is a System which allows business owners to easily interact with employee database of his company.
 By interaction it means to create, retrieve, update, or delete any employee, role, manager, or department from the database.

-Bellow app's compiled view of the code:
+Bellow is app's compiled view of the code:

 ![main-menu](screenshots/code.jpg)